mappls-api/mappls-intouch-rest-apis/Intouch Devices APIs/Get Device Live Data API.md

 ## **Request Headers**

 The API leverages OAuth 2.0 based security.
 Hence, the developer would need to send a request for access token using their client_id and client_secret to the OAuth API.
-Once validated from the OAuth API, the access_token and the token_type need to be sent as Authorization header with the value: **`"{token_type} {access_token}”`.**
+Once validated from the OAuth API, the access_token and the token_type need to be sent as Authorization header with the value: **`{token_type} {access_token}`.**

 - **Authorization: `{token_type} {access_token}.`**
 - **Content-Type: `application/json`**